vanus-labs/docs/blog/20230219-best-8-message-queue/best-8-message-queue.md

 * Networking complexity: Kafka requires a well-defined network topology in order to work correctly, and this cannot be easy to achieve on Kubernetes.
 In particular, Kafka requires that each node have a unique hostname and IP address, which can be challenging to achieve in a containerized environment.

 * Data locality: Kafka performs best when data is stored on the same node as the consumer that will be reading it.
-However, Kubernetes does not provide strong guarantees about where pods are scheduled, which can make it difficult to ensure that data is stored on the same node as the consumer.
+However, Kubernetes does not provide strong guarantees about where pods are scheduled, which can make it challenging to ensure that data is stored on the same node as the consumer.

 Different from virtual machines and traditional microservice architecture applications, new infrastructure such as k8s and cloud-native applications such as serverless have significantly different requirements for message queues: